rhandypiedadmartinez/RadRemote/readme.md

 know what codes work) or the hard way (use this project's backend to make your own IR Finder HAHA).

-NEC Code has 2 parts DEVICE ADDRESS (e.g. "00FE") and COMMAND CODE (e.g. "50AF").
+NEC IR Code has 2 parts DEVICE ADDRESS (e.g. "00FE") and COMMAND CODE (e.g. "50AF").
-You pass these two arguments to my RemoteButton's NEC converter then it will return int[] pattern you needed for IR transmit() method.
+You pass these two arguments to my RemoteButton class NEC converter then it will return int[] pattern you needed for IR transmit() method.
 If you happen to have only a half of the command code.
 Calculate the complement of that such that its sum is FF.